Abdelhadi963/sharpsyscall/README.md

 }
 ```

-just build your solution you will see that is assembling the nasm file too from the path where you added it.
+Just build your solution.
+You will see that it assembles the NASM file too, from the path where you added it.
 <img width="1772" height="616" alt="image" src="https://github.com/user-attachments/assets/6952aa81-a21d-4eaf-acfd-e57d36d4dbed" />

-Time for the test
+Time for testing
 <img width="1177" height="296" alt="image" src="https://github.com/user-attachments/assets/ce6f6cce-6acb-4b9b-b2ff-c77988c6c694" />

-file Created Sucessfully.
+"[+] file Created Sucessfully."!!

 ### Windbg
-we can step on the program using WinDbg to see what exacly is going on.
+We can step through the program using WinDbg to see what exactly is going on.

-break at **SysNtCreateFile** & step trough your program we will hit our assembly stub.
-We can see tha we are calling the syscall direcly.
+Break at **SysNtCreateFile** and step through your program.
+We will hit our assembly stub, and we can see that we are calling the syscall directly.
 ```
 0:000> bp syscall!SysNtCreateFile
 0:000> g